segmentio/segment-docs/src/connections/storage/databricks-delta-lake/databricks-delta-lake-aws.md

 ### Step 4: Create an external location and storage credentials

-This step creates the storage location where Segment lands your delta lake and the associated credentials Segment uses to access the storage.
+This step creates the storage location where Segment lands your Delta Lake and the associated credentials Segment uses to access the storage.
 1. Follow the Databricks guide for [managing external locations and storage credentials](https://docs.databricks.com/en/data-governance/unity-catalog/manage-external-locations-and-credentials.html){:target="_blank"}.
 This guide assumes the target S3 bucket already exists.
 If not, follow the [AWS guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html){:target="_blank"} for creating a bucket.
 2. Once the external location and storage credentials are created in your Databricks workspace, update the permissions to allow access to the Segment service principal.
     1. In your workspace, navigate to **Data > External Data > Storage Credentials**.